dcbaker/cython/docs/src/tutorial/cython_tutorial.rst

 The :ref:`Pyximport<pyximport>` module also has experimental compilation support for normal Python modules.
-This allows you to automatically run Cython on every .pyx and .py module that Python imports, including the standard library and installed packages.
+This allows you to automatically run Cython0 on every .pyx and .py module that Python imports, including the standard library and installed packages.
-Cython will still fail to compile a lot of Python modules, in which case the import mechanism will fall back to loading the Python source modules instead.
+Cython0 will still fail to compile a lot of Python modules, in which case the import mechanism will fall back to loading the Python source modules instead.
 The .py import mechanism is installed like this::